briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-    1. _(1)_ No person who is eighteen years of age or older but younger than twenty-one years of age shall knowingly furnish false information concerning that person’s name, age, or other identification for the purpose of obtaining tobacco products.
+    1. _(1)_ No person who is eighteen years of age or older but younger than twenty-one years of age shall knowingly furnish false information concerning that person's name, age, or other identification for the purpose of obtaining tobacco products.

     2. _(2)_ Whoever violates subsection (e)(1) of this section is guilty of